 Distribution and status

-Found in the lower region of South Australia from Mount Finke, Gawler Ranges, Eyre Peninsula, Kangaroo Island, the Barossa, south to Goolwa, and eastwards through the Murray Mallee.
+Found in the lower region of South Australia from Mount Finke, Gawler Ranges, Eyre Peninsula, Kangaroo Island, the Barossa, south to Goolwa, and eastwards through the Murray Mallee, growing on a variety of soil types, in woodland and open scrub.
 Also found in Victoria.
 Native.
 Common in South Australia.
 Common in Victoria.

-Herbarium regions: Gairdner-Torrens, Eyre Peninsula, Northern Lofty, Murray, Southern Lofty, Kangaroo Island, South Eastern
+Herbarium regions: Gairdner-Torrens, Eyre Peninsula, Northern Lofty, Murray, Southern Lofty, Kangaroo Island, South Eastern, Green Adelaide

 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, South Australian Arid Lands, South Australian Murray-Darling Basin, South East